 Canadian Hydrographic Association

 Rice, Glen; Greenaway, Samuel F.; Weber, Thomas; and Beaudoin, Jonathan, "Methods for Collecting and Using Backscatter Field Calibration Information for the Reson 7000 Series Multibeams" (2012).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 840.